 And certainly, it is typical that we grow, over time, into this mature view of love.
 But, it’s probably safe to say that, before we actually arrive there, most of us tend to first conceive of love as simply an emotion.

 In truth, however, the emotions surrounding love are really more its usually delightful effect, than its actual composition.
-The real composition of love is formed from two, much more substantial things.
+The more substantive composition of love is formed from two, much more durable things.

 Like the elements of sin and faith which we discussed earlier, love, too, has a duality to its nature.
 And, as was the case with those previous ideas, love is also, first, a value within the heart.
 And then, as that value seeks expression, love becomes an action.